 Our Board Members

-The Board consists of eight members appointed by Governor in Council.
+(3) The members must be appointed by the Governor in Council,

 - three cadastral surveyors;

 - one other cadastral surveyor employed in the Department;

 - one surveyor with a mining registration endorsement;

 - one surveyor directly involved in teaching surveying; and